meilisearch/documentation/reference/api/indexes.md

 ### Body

-An object containing some string arrays, each called `indexes`.
+An array of objects.
+Each object has only one key: `indexes`.

 | Name           | Type             | Default value | Description                                |
 | :------------- | :--------------- | :------------ | :----------------------------------------- |
 | **`indexes`*** | Array of strings | N/A           | Array of the two `indexUid`s to be swapped |

+Each `indexes` array must contain only two elements: the `indexUid`s of the two indexes to be swapped.
+Sending an empty array (`[]`) is valid, but no swap operation will be performed.

 ::: note
-You can send multiple `indexes` arrays in a single request.
-Each `indexes` array should contain only two elements: the `indexUid`s of the two indexes to be swapped.
+You can swap multiple pairs of indexes with a single request.
+To do so, there must be one object for each pair of indexes to be swapped.

-Sending `[]` is valid but no swap operation will be performed.
 :::

 ### Example